AMREIN ENGINEERING SharePoint Web Parts | Office 365 Web Parts | Support | Search | About us | Home

 Microsoft Sharepoint Web Parts

-SQL Chart SharePoint Web Part
+SQL Chart Web Part

 The SQL Chart Web Part allows to chart data selected from the specified SQL Server database, OLE-DB or ODBC data source.
 The charts are created using Google's public Chart API (see official Google Documentation).
 The SQL Chart Web Part accepts Web Part connections for filtering.

-The Web Part can be used with Sharepoint 2010, Sharepoint 2013, Sharepoint 2016, Sharepoint 2019 and SharePoint Subscription Edition (both "classic" and "modern" pages).
+The Web Part can be used with Windows Sharepoint Services V3, MOSS 2007, Sharepoint 2010, Sharepoint 2013 and Sharepoint 2016.

 The following parameters can be configured: